Swim with Dolphins

 You'll begin with a short orientation which lays down the ground rules, such as take instruction only from the trainer.
 You'll also learn a series of hand signals used to communicate with the dolphins.
 There will be a hand signal for each behavior (don't call them "tricks," please), such as "let me hug you" or "flip."
 These signals can differ from one venue to another.
 There is no universal signal language for communication between humans and dolphins.

-Pay attention during the orientation so you'll know what to expect once you are in the water with dolphins.
+Pay attention during the orientation so you'll know what to expect once you are in the water and the dolphins are near.
 Ask your questions at the orientation, rather than wait until you are in the water.
 Make sure you know the order of activities; for example, will you be petting the dolphins first, or will you begin with an exciting dolphin ride?

 Swim and Interact